KraquotteSauvage/linear_clock/readme.md

 The linear clock is another way of looking at time.
 The application displays a total of 48 vertical bars that change colour as the day progresses.
 Each bar represents a half-hour slot.

 ![image](https://github.com/KraquotteSauvage/horloge_lineaire/assets/73716978/bcec5a15-8e8d-4227-a624-c60360c50698)
-(It is currently 9:18pm at the time of this screenshot and the day's program is empty)
+(It is currently 9:18 pm at the time of this screenshot and the day's program is empty)

 It is possible to prioritise the window, i.e. to prevent a window being placed above it.
 Ideal for placing in the corner of the screen.
 You can also import a typical day to display it.